jitsedesmet/thesis/user-stories/stories.md

 Let's consider the story of a photographer named Florence and her husband Wally.
 Because of her profession, Florence wants fine-grained control over the pictures she took.
 For each photo shoot, she wants to share some pictures with the clients of that photo shoot, but likes to keep bad pictures hidden.
+When clients of a photo shoot pay enough, Florance is willing to transfer the owner rights of the pictures from that photo shoot to these clients.
 Pictures containing her children are always accessible to her husband and children.
 Pictures of company events are accessible by everyone currently employed by that company.
 Pictures that are hers, but are not taken by her (e.g. medical pictures) are not of interest to her.